Helm Chart Testing: ct, helm unittest, and Integration Testing Strategies

 metadata:

-name: "{{ include "myapp.fullname" . }}-test-connection"
+name: "{{ include "my-app.fullname" . }}-test-connection"

 labels:

-{{- include "myapp.labels" . | nindent 4 }}
+{{- include "my-app.labels" . | nindent 4 }}

 annotations: